 The nasal spray vaccine is approved for people between 2 and 49 years old.

-The nasal flu vaccine isn't recommended for:
+The nasal flu vaccine isn't recommended for some people, including:

-- Children under 2
+- Children younger than age 2

-- Adults 50 and older
+- Adults age 50 and older

-- Pregnant women
+- Pregnant people

 - Children between 2 and 17 years old who are taking aspirin or a salicylate-containing medication